scenerystack/community/docs/reference/api/sun/RoundToggleButton.md

 # RoundToggleButton

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/sun/blob/main/js/buttons/RoundToggleButton.ts](https://github.com/phetsims/sun/blob/main/js/buttons/RoundToggleButton.ts) for the most up-to-date information.

 ## Overview

 RoundToggleButton is a round toggle button that toggles the value of a Property between 2 values.